 - This is the "autonomy" phase.
 Your anxiety is largely in the past and you find yourself in a stage of equilibrium.
 You feel comfortable enough to assess your host country objectively and you feel free to express both negative and positive opinions.
 You move more freely and confidently through the "cultural maze."
 It is during this stage that many students acknowledge that surviving "culture shock" proved to be both a source of insight and growth.
 It also may lead to a renewed acceptance and appreciation of their own culture.

-*Remember that these are normal feelings; it is helpful to talk to your peer mentors and the Associate Director of OIIL during that stage.
+*Remember that these are normal feelings; it is helpful to talk to your peer mentors and the OIIL staff during that stage.

 - Cultural Adjustment